dineshkumarkannan/cricket-scorer/README.md

 # Cricket Scorer

-App to do Cricket scoring
+App to do Cricket scoring.